-Gary Winters: …a local nursery that’s given up their afternoon in the water to give us the paddling pools and things.
-So yeah, that's touching on the sort of nostalgia places as well you know, holidays and family and friends, you know childhood friends and things like that.
-So all that weave of sort of naivete as well around that.
-And also, I think, when Gregg first mentioned it, I think I remember that Monty Python sketch, you know when they’re mountaineering up whatever, you know, like Chiswick High Street or something.
+GWi: …a local nursery that’s given up their afternoon in the water to give us the paddling pools and things.
+So yeah, that's touching on the nostalgia of places - you know, holidays and family, childhood friends and things like that.
+So all that weave of naivete as well around that.
+And also, I think, when Gregg first mentioned it I remember that Monty Python sketch - you know when they’re mountaineering up Chiswick High Street.

-Gregg Whelan: That's amazing.
+GWh: That's amazing.
 I watched it with my kids the other day.
 That's an amazing little clip that.